-Integrated Practice for Sexual and Reproductive Healthcare
+Professional/Short course Integrated Practice for Sexual and Reproductive Health

-20 credit, level 3 module
+20 credit level 6 module

-Page last updated 5 October 2016
+Page last updated 12 October 2023

-The aim of the module is to facilitate nurses to achieve the Nurse Diploma of the Faculty of Sexual & Reproductive Healthcare (NDFSRH), a nationally recognised accreditation for competence in contraception & sexual health and will be underpinned with theoretical and practical knowledge providing an academic component.
+The aim of this 20 credit Integrated Practice for Sexual and Reproductive Health module is to facilitate nurses to achieve the Diploma of the Faculty of Sexual and Reproductive Healthcare (DFSRH); a nationally recognised accreditation for competence in contraception and sexual health and will be underpinned with theoretical and practical knowledge providing an academic component.

 Careers / Further study